adobe/phased-testing/README.md

  <dependency>
     <groupId>com.adobe.campaign.tests.phased</groupId>
     <artifactId>phased-testing-testng</artifactId>
-    <version>8.11.1</version>
+    <version>9.0.0</version>
 </dependency>
 ```

-### Demo
+## Demo
 We have a standard demo that can be accessed through the [Phased Test Demo](https://github.com/baubakg/phased-test-demo).

-## Phases
-Phases are directives at execution time, where we let the system know, in what way we want our tests to interact with an event.

-We have four test phases:
-* **Producer** In this Interruptive mode, the tests will stop before we execute the event.
-The tests prepare data to be used in the following test phase.
-The tests will be interr
-* **Consumer** In this Interruptive mode, the tests will continue where they left off after the event has finished.
-The tests consume the data produced in the previous phase.
-* **Asynchrounous** In this Non-Interruptive mode, the events are executed in parallel to a step.
-* * **Non-Phased** In this state, we have not designated a state, as such, if not unwanted, we execute all tests.

-### Test Execution Modes
+## Wrapping a Secnario around an Event
+One of the main features of Phased Testing is the ability to wrap a scenario around an event or a problem.
+This is done by performing a number of iterations and injecting the event at different stages of the execution of that scenario.

 We have three modes of execution of a Phased Test:
 * Default Mode
 * Single Mode
 * Shuffled Mode

-#### Default Mode
+### Default Mode
-The steps of each scenario are executed one by one without interruption.
+The steps of each scenario are executed like any other scenario in a linear predicted fashion.

-#### Single Execution Mode
+### Single Execution Mode
 Single Execution Mode is used only when a workflow will always be interrupted at a given stage.
 This is particularly relevant when your scenario will expect a time concuming external process to finish.
 In this case we execute all steps till the Phase End marker.
 When in Consumer mode, we execute the rest of the steps.

 ![The Single Execution Mode](diagrams/PhasedDiagrams-SingleRun-H.png)